watermint/toolbox/docs/commands/dropbox-team-backup-device-status.md

 # dropbox team backup device status

-Dropbox Backup device status change in the specified period
+Track Dropbox Backup status changes for all team devices over a specified period, monitoring backup health and compliance

 Evaluates and reports the latest status of Dropbox Backup per device session from activity logs for a specified time period.
 If there is no activity during the specified period, it is reported as the value `no_status_update`.
 Multiple device sessions may be displayed in the following cases